openbci-archive/OpenBCI_NodeJS/README.md

 **_Returns_** a promise, fulfilled if the command was sent to the board and the `.processBytes()` function is ready to reach for the specified channel.

+### .impedanceTestStartAll()

+To apply test signals to all the channels and all inputs on an OpenBCI board.

+**Note, you must be connected in order to set the test commands.
+Also this method can take up to 2 seconds to send all commands!**

+**_Returns_** a promise, fulfilled once all the commands are sent to the board.

+### .impedanceTestStopAll()

+To stop applying test signals to all the channels and inputs on an OpenBCI board.

+**Note, you must be connected in order to set the test commands.
+Also this method can take up to 2 seconds to send all commands!**

+**_Returns_** a promise, fulfilled once all the commands are sent to the board.

+### .impedanceTestStartChannel(channelNumber,pInput,nInput)

+To apply the impedance test signal to an input for any given channel.

+**_channelNumber_**

+A number specifying which channel you want to get apply the test signal to.
+Only 1-8 at this time.

+**_pInput_**

+A bool true if you want to apply the test signal to the P input, false to not apply the test signal.

+**_nInput_**

+A bool true if you want to apply the test signal to the N input, false to not apply the test signal.

+### .impedanceTestCalculatingStart()

+To start calculating impedance's every time there is a new sample.

+**Note, this is automatically called by `.impedanceTestStartAll()` and `.impedanceTestStartChannel()`**

+### .impedanceTestCalculatingStop()

+To stop calculating impedance's every time there is a new sample.

+**Note, this is automatically called by `.impedanceTestStopAll()`**

 ### .numberOfChannels()

 Get the current number of channels available to use. (i.e. 8 or 16).